galliaproject/gallia-core/README.md

 <a name="210121153233"></a>
 More interactions with case classes are available (e.g. in transformations); they will be detailed in a future article.

+__Note__: Gallia schemas are mostly meant to be descriptive, but they can be prescriptive in the case of looser formats such as JSON or {T,C}SV files.
+For instance a field defined as an `_Int` in a schema describing a numerical JSON entry will be interpreted as an `_Int` instead of a `_Double` (as would be expected from the JSON specification).

 <a name="macros"></a><a name="210326142045"></a>
 ## Macros